Chandrayaan programme: Long duration exploration

 Building upon this foundation subsequent missions will explore long-term presence on the Moon, including the potential development of habitats.
 Each flight is designed to progressively expand India's capabilities in lunar exploration, potentially with the co-operation of all Artemis accords signatories.
-Future Missions from the tentative Chandrayaan-6 will focus on developing the critical infrastructure required for future human lunar landings.In an Interview, the then ISRO chairman S Somanath has informed that India will continue sending robotic lunar explorers until an indigenous crewed mission, with the robotic program also continuing after that.
+Future Missions from the tentative Chandrayaan-6 will focus on developing the critical infrastructure required for future human lunar landings.
+ISRO also announced a collaboration with the Department of Atomic Energy (DAE) to power future missions using nuclear cells.
+In an Interview, the then ISRO chairman S. Somanath has informed that India will continue sending robotic lunar explorers until an indigenous crewed mission, with the robotic program also continuing after that.